-This year, a special ArtPrize Artist Challenge took place in March to choose one artist who would receive $15,000 to create an art installment for Calder Plaza in the heart of the city.
+In 2017, a special ArtPrize Artist Challenge took place in March to choose one artist who would receive $15,000 to create an art installment for Calder Plaza in the heart of the city.
 The five-minute, five-slide competition was won by Mexico native, Gustavo Prado.

 How it works

 One of the most unique aspects of ArtPrize is that, while it’s open to anyone 18 or older using any medium anywhere in the world, it is up to the artists to secure a venue for their art through “Connections.”
 This online system lets each artist choose possible venues and submit their profile to the venues who ultimately decide whether an artist’s work is right for their space.